About the LEP and its values

 How we deal with specific requests for letters of support

 We ask everyone requiring a letter of support to complete a simple form.
 This information is automatically treated as commercial in confidence.
-As for other enquiries or requests for advice, any information provided on the letters of support form will be seen by Board Directors and the LEP Executive team on the understanding that it will remain confidential; however, if you do not wish the information you supply to be seen by specific directors or officers, you must clearly state this when you submit your form to the LEP Executive.
+As for other enquiries or requests for advice, any information provided on the letters of support form will be seen by board directors and the LEP executive on the understanding that it will remain confidential; however if you do not wish the the information you supply to be seen by specific directors or officers, you must clearly state this when you submit your form to the LEP executive.

 If the letter is required to accompany a funding bid you are making, the way the LEP handles your request will vary depending upon whether the funding you are applying for is local funding or national funding: